-During 2021 and 2022, the Central Bank of the Republic of Azerbaijan ("CBAR") continued to maintain stability of the Azerbaijani manat, which was kept flat at 1.7000 for 1 USD throughout the period.
-During 2022, the CBAR continued to tighten its monetary policy, and, as a result, refinancing rate reached 8.25% as at 31 December 2022 (31 December 2021: 7.25%).
+During 2024, the Central Bank of the Republic of Azerbaijan ("CBAR") continued to maintain stability of the Azerbaijani manat, which was kept flat at 1.7000 for 1 USD throughout the period.
+Furthermore, CBAR continued to tighten its monetary policy, and, as a result, refinancing rate reached 7% as at 31 December 2024 (31 December 2023: 9%).

-The Group's management is constantly monitoring economic developments in the current environment and taking precautionary measures it considers necessary in order to support the sustainability and development of the Group's business.
+The Group's management is constantly monitoring economic developments in the current environment and taking precautionary measures, it considers necessary in order to support the sustainability and development of the Group's business.

-Turkey economy
+Türkiye economy

-Turkish economy experienced a period of instability during 2022.
-Such instability was followed by significant inflation and devaluation of local currency against major foreign currencies such as USD and EUR by 32% (2021: 80%) and 27% (2021: 65%), respectively.
+Turkish economy continued experiencing a period of instability during 2024.
+Such instability was followed by significant inflation and devaluation of local currency against major foreign currencies such as USD and EUR by 16% (2023: 37%) and 11% (2023: 32%), respectively.